BigQuery

 You'll need:

-• the Project ID of the BigQuery instance
+• The Project ID of the BigQuery instance

 bigquery.datasets.get